jduranmaster/Apache-Storm-Real-Time-Event-Processor-RabbitMQ-POC-/README.md

 # Apache Storm Real-Time Event Processor (RabbitMQ POC)

 This POC allows to read logs from RabbitMQ, filter user login, match CRM campaigns and publich in REDIS using a realtime event processor implemented with Apache Storm.
+This repo can be used as a POC.

 ### How do I get set up? ###